 Using this measure of cost, we can take a "bird's eye view" of the surface in two dimensions by plotting it as a contour map for pairs of parameter values.
-In One Compartment Model with Absorption, for example, we looked at a model with three parameters: KA, CL and V. Fixing V at its true value - which we know because these observations are synthetic - we can see how the cost surface varies with respect to KA and CL (Fig. 2.24).
+In One Compartment Model with Absorption, for example, we looked at a model with three parameters: KA, CL and V. Fixing KA at its optimal value, we can see how the cost surface varies with respect to CL and V (Fig. 2.24).

-Fig. 2.24: KA vs CL surface plot of the Objective Function Value (ObjV) for a bolus dose, administered to a one compartment model with absorption
+Fig. 2.24: CL vs V surface plot of the Objective Function Value (ObjV) for a bolus dose, administered to a one compartment model with absorption

-In this example, we see that the cost function has a single minimum in this region and is at its lowest close to the true values: KA = 0.3 and CL = 3.
-Its lowest point is close to, not exactly at, the true value because of noise added to the observations.
+In this example, we see that the cost function has a single minimum in this region and is at its lowest close to the true values: CL = 3 and V = 20.
+The lowest cost parameters are close to, not exactly at, the true values because of noise added to the observations and a finite data set.